sukirtthakur/sukirtthakur.github.io/_writings/2026-08-02-what-is-inflammation.md

 ---
 layout: default
-title: Inflammation: What It Is and Why It Matters More Than You Think
+title: Inflammation - What It Is and Why It Matters More Than You Think
 date: 2026-08-02
 tags: [health, nutrition]
 ---